MacEwan University: Former campuses

 The university's South Campus, located in Mill Woods, closed in 2014, with all of its programs relocated to City Centre Campus.
 The Centre for the Arts and Culture (CAC) campus was located on the west end of the city in West Jasper Place.
 CAC closed in 2017 when MacEwan relocated the Faculty of Fine Arts and Communications to Allard Hall at City Centre Campus.

 The Centre for the Arts and Communications (formerly known as Jasper Place Campus) was located in Edmonton's west end on the north east corner of 156 Street and 100 Avenue.
 The Centre for the Arts and Communications (CFAC) housed several creative programs in arts and cultural management, design, fine art, communications, music, theatre arts and theatre production, including MacEwan University's Bachelor of Music in Jazz and Contemporary Popular Music.
 In the fall of 2017, all CFAC programs and operations were relocated to a new building located on MacEwan's City Centre Campus.
 The building is approximately 430,000 square feet in size and connect via pedway to the Robbins Health Learning Centre.

 In June 2000, the Government of Alberta assumed control of the formerly private Alberta College.
 Alberta College was then incorporated as a MacEwan campus.
 Alberta College is only 1 km from the City Centre Campus, and houses academic upgrading, music and English as a Second Language (ESL) programs.
 In 2019, MacEwan University sold the Alberta College Campus to the Edmonton Public School Board (EPSB) as part of a wider campus-consolidation strategy.
-Beginning in fall 2020, the Alberta College Campus will be the home for Centre High, a specialized EPSB program for 4th and 5th year high school students who are pursuing academic upgrading.
+Since fall 2020, the Alberta College Campus has been the home for Centre High, a specialized EPSB program for 4th and 5th year high school students who are pursuing academic upgrading.